rhcad/DemoCmds/README.md

   - Cd the 'android' directory of this project and type `./build.sh` to build with ndk-build.
 The library `libDemoCmds.a` will be outputed to `android/DemoCmds/obj/local/armeabi`.

+    - Type `./build.sh -B` to rebuild the native libraries.
+    - Type `./build.sh APP_ABI=x86` to build for the x86 (Intel Atom) Emulator.
     - MinGW and MSYS are recommend on Windows.

     - To regenerate the kernel JNI classes, type `./build.sh -swig` (Need to install [SWIG](http://sourceforge.net/projects/swig/files/), and add the location to PATH).